100% State Benefits – Louisiana

 Disabled veterans, as well as everyone in the same vehicle as them, are exempt from paying the day-use entrance fee to any Louisiana state park.

 Eligible veterans may apply for the permit by contacting their local parish veterans service office.
-Click here for contact information for the parish offices.

 Additional Park Discounts:

-- Active duty members plus one additional family member get half off admission to state parks.
+• Active-duty members plus one additional family member get half off admission to state parks.